-At the same time as weit seeks community involvement in the development of the Mozilla its products, we want to protect the reputation of theseour products as high-quality and lightweight, with simple, usable interfaces.
-If you want to ship extensions, themes or plug_ins installed by default or as part of the same installation process as the Mozilla products (as opposed to, say, linked as XPIs from the default start page), and you plan on distributing them under any Mozilla Marks, you must first seek approval from us.
-What we find acceptable will depend on the effect of the extensions, themes and plug_ins on the Mozilla product.
-To give examples, changing the theme of one product to another, equally high-quality and aesthetically pleasing theme would be considered.
+At the same time as it seeks community involvement in the development of its products, Mozilla wants we want to protect the reputation of its our products as high-quality and lightweight, with simple, usable interfaces.
+If you want to ship extensions, themes or plugins installed by default or as part of the same installation process as the Mozilla products (as opposed to, say, linked as XPIs from the default start page), and you plan on distributing them under any Mozilla trademarks Marks, you must therefore first seek approval from Mozilla.us.
+What Mozilla finds we find acceptable will depend on the effect of the extensions, themes and plugins on the Mozilla product.
+To give examples, changing the theme of one product to another, equally high-quality and aesthetically pleasing theme would probably be approved considered.
 A combination of ten different extensions with three toolbars and seven context menu items probably wouldn't be.
 See our Partners page to find out more about contacting us to discuss your proposed changes.